rob-1393/Demland-Scheduling/MySQL_DB/README.md

-# Using the SQL Database:
+# Using the MySQL Database:

 ## Installation of MySQL: